dimdenGD/ultimate-express/README.md

 ## Differences from Express

 - `case sensitive routing` is enabled by default.
-- Depending on how you send response, `Content-Length` header may be overwritten or not sent at all.
-On simple responses, uWS sets it automatically, but on streaming responses, it's not sent, and uWS uses chunked transfer encoding.
+- Depending on how you send response, `Content-Length` header may be overwritten or not sent at all:
+- - on simple responses with res.send(), res.json(), etc. it's set automatically (any value you set with res.set() is overwritten)
+- - on streaming responses (piping, res.sendFile()) it's not sent because uWS uses chunked transfer encoding instead
+- - on responses without body, it *is* sent (useful for HEAD requests)
 - request body is only read for POST, PUT and PATCH requests by default.
 You can add additional methods by setting `body methods` to array with uppercased methods.
 - For HTTPS, instead of doing this: